When thinking of Africa generally the first thought that comes to our mind is the Safari.

 - Visit to Maasai villages or Hazar

-- Pangani and Ushongo beach on the North-East coast of Tanzania, a touch of swhaili life where the mass tourism has not arrived yet.
+- Pangani and Ushongo beach on the North-East coast of Tanzania, a touch of Swahili life where mass tourism has not arrived yet.

 Tanzania has three main airports: Dar Es Salaam, Kilimanjaro and Zanzibar.

-For those interested mainly in the safari in the northern circuit it is convenient landing at Kilimanjaro: safaris in fact depart from Arusha and not, as you might believe, from Dar Es Salaam.
+For those interested mainly in the safari in the northern circuit, it is a convenient landing at Kilimanjaro: safaris in fact depart from Arusha and not, as you might believe, from Dar Es Salaam.

 From this same airport after the safari you can fly to Zanzibar or Mafia, the journey on land would take at least two rather tiresome days for Zanzibar while to reach Mafia things get complicated, read here to find out more.

 If you arrive in Dar Es Salaam you can arrange a transfer to Arusha but the guide requires at least a day trip to which you need to add, as usually flights land in the evening, a night in town.
 A bit inconvenient for those who start with the safari but perhaps more convenient for those leaving from Zanzibar.
 But each case is different in itself.
 Considering the condition of the roads it is probably preferable, although more expensive, flying to Kilimanjaro and from there proceed towards the chosen venues.